Florian-Wilhelm/Raspberry-Pi-test-code/Project-5/README.md

 *$ picotool config HIH4020-humidityMeasurement.uf2 -s PASS "001122334455"*

-The .uf2-file can also be accessed in the device's BOOTSEL mode (then omit the filename).
+The .uf2-file can also be accessed in the device's BOOTSEL mode (then omit the filename when typing the commands).
 The downside with this method is that the WiFi credentials are now plaintext in the .uf2-file and readable in a HEX-Editor.

 ![plaintext](https://github.com/user-attachments/assets/3e5d2040-7ced-4214-88fd-daaddf9500a5)